PhDGeomatic/InsubriParks/docs/20_usage.md

 ## Run with Docker Compose

-The Dashboard can be integrated directly into the [Geo Collector Bot](https://github.com/opengeolab/geocollectorbot) architecture thanks to [Docker](https://www.docker.com/) modularity.
+The Dashboard can be integrated into the [Geo Collector Bot](https://github.com/opengeolab/geocollectorbot) architecture thanks to [Docker](https://www.docker.com/) modularity.
 [Docker Compose](https://docs.docker.com/compose/) allows to define and run these Docker applications:
  - PostgreSQL
  - Geo Collector Bot